willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 The material separating the capacitor plates is supposed to be insulating (allow zero current).
 But not all insulators are perfect, so tiny currents can seep through.
 These *leakage* currents flow straight through the capacitor, even if the voltage is not changing (when $\text dv/\text dt = 0)$.
 It seems like there's a large-value resistor in parallel with the capacitor.
 Leakage paths also happen if the circuit is not clean.
 Leakage current can flow around the capacitor, along the surface of the component.

-A *surface mount* capacitor is shown here:
+A *surface mount* capacitor is shown here,

 ![](https://ka-perseus-images.s3.amazonaws.com/83cbc8772fd80929d2c4b1aedca437c3184bc44e.jpg){: .centered }